 The tomb of Tu Duc was also the residence of King Tu Duc, where he spent most of his good times.
 Sprawling with lovely gardens surrounding a moat that runs throughout the walled palace, the king loved this place so much that he wished to be laid to rest here.
 This was also the place to head during the summers for the royal family.
-This is the biggest of all the royal tombs in the area, and bears a great influence of Chinese architecture.
+This is the biggest of all the royal tombs in the area and bears a great influence on Chinese architecture.

 Recommended read: A Travel Guide to Dalat – The Chic Hill Station of Vietnam